boardcon/EM3566/docs/source/software.rst

 3.1 Pack Image
 """"""""""""""""""

-Step 1, copy all the files in Android directory :file:`rockdev/Image` to the windows AndroidTool/rockdev/Image Step 2, enter AndroidTool/rockdev/, double-click to run mkupdate_rk356x.bat.
+Step 1, copy all the files in Android directory :file:`rockdev/Image` to the windows :file:`AndroidTool/rockdev/Image` Step 2, enter :file:`AndroidTool/rockdev/`, double-click to run **mkupdate_rk356x.bat**.
-Step 3, the update.img will be generated in rockdev directory.
+Step 3, the **update.img** will be generated in rockdev directory.

 3.2 Unzip Firmware